AdrienChampion/induction_for_dummies/src/strength/readme.md

 can safely ignore `arr` completely.
 Same for `acc`, its value is not relevant for `fold` to make sense in how it accesses `arr`.
 The only real state variable of interest in this loop is thus `i`.

+> There a whole bunch of additional properties we might want to prove.
+For instance, that `arr`
+> slices do not overlap.
+The point is that, whatever we are interested in proving, we should remove
+> everything that is not necessary as we encode the program.
+However, the encoding should at least
+> be *sound*: proving an invariant in the encoding must entail it is an invariant for the original
+> program.
+>
+> Here, we are doing the encoding by hand and we can pick and choose what is encoded or left out.
+> In an actual verification tool, the encoding process would be automatic.
+Such an automatic
+> encoder might encode the whole semantics of the program (meaning dealing with arrays at SMT-level
+> here) and hope for the best, or be clever enough to realize it can excise array-related things
+> for this particular verification challenge.
+Writing a clever, automatic encoder is difficult and
+> challenging, and can void all results if it is not *sound*.

 \
 \